Knowledge base

 Jelastic Cloud

-Custom accommodation with the technologies of your choice
+Custom Web hosting with the technologies of your choice

-- payment according to actual consumption of resources
+- Payment based on actual consumption of resources.

 Create a VPN with Infomaniak Public Cloud

-Infomaniak does not provide the OpenStack VPNaaS (Virtual Private Network-as-a-Service), which is unfortunately very limited in terms of features and security, to create a VPN.
+Infomaniak does not provide the OpenStack VPNaaS (Virtual Private Network-as-a-Service), unfortunately very limited in terms of features and security, to create a VPN.

 Infomaniak suggests using one of the following alternatives to manually create a VPN VM: